mlmargotto/DecSecOpsTools/docs/_posts/2010-10-05-separation-of-duties-in-scrum-software-development.md

 category: blog
 ---

-**<em>The following excerpt is a thread from a discussion on Linkedin in the CISSP group.
-I repost it because I think that it is an important consideration for organizations incorporating agile techniques into their Software Development Life Cycle (SDLC). </em> **
+**_The following excerpt is a thread from a discussion on Linkedin in the CISSP group.
+I repost it because I think that it is an important consideration for organizations incorporating agile techniques into their Software Development Life Cycle (SDLC). _ **

 **Date:** October 5, 2010

 ## Question:

-<em>I am looking for some input on “separation of duties” and “access
-control” concerns in regard with the SCRUM software development model. </em>
+_I am looking for some input on “separation of duties” and “access control” concerns in regard with the SCRUM software development model. _

-<em>My R&D team is running a pilot on SCRUM.
-The developers on the pilot team
-test each other code (apparently both unit and system testing), have access to the QA environment, etc. They believe it is a standard practice for SCRUM. </em>
+_My R&D team is running a pilot on SCRUM.
+The developers on the pilot team test each other code (apparently both unit and system testing), have access to the QA environment, etc. They believe it is a standard practice for SCRUM. _

-<em>Thoughts, comments, practical recommendations?</em>
+_Thoughts, comments, practical recommendations?_

 ## Ken Hartman: